Summer in Chesterfield

 From Chesterfield, visitors will be able to catch the 170 bus service from the town, and hop onto the the Peak Sightseer at Baslow Nether End.

-A Peak Sightseer bus will also depart from from Chesterfield Train Station at 09:10 each day, stopping at Cavendish Street and New Beetwell Street, with the last bus back to Chesterfield leaving Chatsworth House at 18:19.
+A Peak Sightseer bus will also depart from from Chesterfield Railway Station at 09:10 each day, stopping at Cavendish Street and New Beetwell Street, with the last bus back to Chesterfield leaving Chatsworth House at 18:19.

 Download the full Peak Sightseer timetable here.